chelle-c/driver-dispatch/README.md

 - As with Mantine, I've added the entire `@tabler/icons-react` library to the project.
 It's not ideal (at all!) but the icons help some parts of the app stand out.
 If I had the time, I would have copied the `svg` code from [Tabler Icons](https://tabler.io/icons) and created custom components to use instead.

+#### Missing Testing Setup

+- There is no unit testing or component testing implemented in this project.

+- A test suite is crucial for an application's scalability.
+Testing each event, communication between the client and server, and the component's rendered data would help find points of failure in the infrastucture of both the client and the server.

 ### Thanks for checking out my project!